kevingstewart/acme-aio-lab/acme-aio-readme-tls-alpn-01.md

 <details>
   <summary>9.
 Client Function: Clean up the TLS ALPN challenge</summary>
   <br />
-  The implementation of this step is dependent on both the client's capabilities and the target DNS resource.
-For public DNS like Cloudflare, this is usually handled with an API and API key(s).
-The goal is simply to remove the previous DNS TXT record for this domain (zone).
+  The implementation of this step is dependent on both the client's capabilities and the target TLS application.
+The goal here is simply to remove the ALPN "acme-tls/1" configuration and corresponding self-signed validation certificate from the server's TLS settings.
   <br />
 </details>